RationAI/xopat/README.md

         - `srouce` - full URL to a shader part source, expects the output of a shader part (JSON-encoded), for more information see ˙./dynamic-shaders/README.md˙, optional and ignored if `type` defined
     - `visible` -  `1` or `0`, whether by default the data layer is visible
     - `params` - special parameters for defined shader type (see corresponding shader), default values are used if not set or invalid

+**Internal parameters** &emsp;
+The visualisation can internally support more parameters, these are set when the application is running and then used to support various caching.
+Worth noting are
+- `order` parameter for each visualisation goal, which can be an array of shader ID's - this order define the order of rendering, note that all data that is being rendered must be present (e.g. all data where in the data settings `visible=1` is set)
+- `cache` object inside each shader definition, contains cached values from the shader usage, its properties are dependent on the shader type, so always check whether a desired property exists or not

 ####  `plugins.php`
 The visualizer supports **plugins** - a `JavaScript` files that, if certain policy is kept, allow integrating functionality